Fed's Rosengren says patience on U.S. interest rates right policy

 Rosengren was speaking at a conference sponsored by The Peterson Institute for International Economics and Moody’s Investors Service's 8th Joint Event on Sovereign Risk and Macroeconomics.

-The European Central Bank recently said it would launch its own bond-buying programme to combat low inflation and sluggish economic growth, a move which Rosengren implicitly applauded.
+The European Central Bank recently said it would launch its own bond-buying program to combat low inflation and sluggish economic growth, a move which Rosengren implicitly applauded.

 "A significant undershooting of the inflation target should be treated with the same policy urgency as a significant overshooting of the inflation target," Rosengren said.
 The current drop in oil prices "has served to accentuate a potential monetary policy pitfall, in this case, the failure to quickly and vigorously address a significant undershooting of inflation targets, potentially leaving economies stagnant at the zero lower bound," he added.